gugamm/redux-api-mapper/docs/config.md

 * You can (and should) put each resource in a separated file
 * Always use stateToAction helper unless you have a good reason to do it by hand
 * Add optional parameters as comments in your end-points, so you'll know what are the possible parameters

-<b>Thats it!
-Go to the next section to learn how to create an Http-Layer and to start doing your requests</b>